Make Your Own Rainstick

 What You Do:

 - Make a pad of tape by taping a few pieces together, sticky side in.
-Tape over one end of the tube so it is completely covered, but won't cause the contents of the tube to stick once your child starts using it.
+Tape the non-sticky pad over one end of the tube so it's completely covered.
+Make sure you tape it in a way that won't cause the contents of the tube to stick once your child starts using it.

 - Have your child add a few handfuls of beans to the tube.
 You can cover one end with your hand to test the effect.
 Would your child like to add more beans or take some away to create the perfect sound?

 - Want to change the sound?
-Kids can crumple a long "rope" of aluminum foil and insert it into the tube to slow the beans down.
-Or parents (not kids!) can hammer a few nails into the side of the tube to slow the beans.
+Have your kid crumple a long "rope" of aluminum foil and insert it into the tube to slow the beans down.
+Or, an adult (not a kid!) can hammer a few nails into the side of the tube to slow the beans.